Auto Glass Certification Program For NSW Operators

 Statutory Review of the Motor Dealers and Repairers Act 2013

-You do however, have an opportunity to respond to the discussion paper and you should get involved.
+You do however have an opportunity to respond to the discussion paper and you should get involved.
 Don’t assume because you are a small business/sole trader you will not be heard.
 In addition, don’t leave it up to a third party like the AGA to act on your behalf.
 Your requirements as an individual may not be the same as the general population, or large corporation.
 It could be the the AGA are not looking for the same outcomes you want as an individual and your views may not be aligned.
-By all means let the AGA respond to the paper, but you should also take a moment do so yourself.
+By all means allow the AGA to respond to the paper, but you should also take a moment do so yourself.

 Here is the link to the Statutory Review of the Motor Dealers and Repairers Act 2013 Paper.
 Auto Glass business owners and technicians should take time to read and understand it.
 If you disagree with any proposed changes, or have any ideas of your own to add, now is the time to speak up.
 You have until the 14/08/2020 before submissions close (now expired).